How to Make Espresso Powder at Home

 How to use homemade espresso powder

 As we mentioned above, it’s not possible to make instant coffee at home.
 So this DIY espresso powder won’t be useful for making a quick cup of coffee.
-But you will find it useful for cooking, with all kinds of applications, both sweet and savory.
+But you will find it useful for cooking, with all kinds of applications, both sweet and savoury.

 Regular bakers will probably notice that espresso powder is a common ingredient in sweet treats, particularly where chocolate is involved.
-This is because both chocolate and coffee share a similar flavor profile, so you’re essentially amplifying the chocolate taste.
+This is because both chocolate and coffee share a similar flavour profile, so you’re essentially amplifying the chocolate taste.